Work package 5

 Work package title: Nanostructured substrates for highly sensitive detection

-The goal of WP5 is to develop nanostructured substrates and sensors for the enhanced detection of diagnostic degradation products from modern and contemporary cultural heritage artefacts and for the identification of components present in very small quantities e.g. faded inks and dyes.
+The goal of WP5 was to develop nanostructured substrates and sensors for the enhanced detection of diagnostic degradation products from modern and contemporary cultural heritage artefacts and for the identification of components present in very small quantities e.g. faded inks and dyes.

 Enhanced detection of molecules produced by the chemical degradation of works of art is crucial for understanding the early stages of rapid and irreversible deterioration processes of artifacts, which is the case for modern and contemporary cultural heritage.
-In fact, by developing tools for monitoring degradation, WP5 also enables the identification of the most optimal restoration tools.
+In fact, by developing tools for monitoring degradation, WP5 also enabled the identification of the most optimal restoration tools.
 Examples include the detection and accurate characterization of degradation products of modern painting techniques based on synthetic binders (acrylics, vinyl, alkyds) and of the volatile organic compounds (VOC) emitted from plastics and other contemporary art materials (including rapid prototyping materials) either during storage or exposition.

 Dyes in artworks and paintings (including masterpieces such as Picasso or Gaugin artworks) can undergo fading due to several degradation paths so that their detection with conventional techniques is hindered.
 The fine characterization of the fading dyes underpins the development of de-activators of degradation processes.